artifacthub/hub/docs/repositories.md

 *Please NOTE that the repository URL used when adding the repository to Artifact Hub **must NOT** contain the git hosting platform specific parts, like **tree/branch**, just the path to your packages like it would show in the filesystem.*

 Falco rules packages are defined using YAML files, following the [same spec the Cloud Native Security Hub](https://github.com/falcosecurity/cloud-native-security-hub#adding-a-new-falco-rule) uses.
 Each package version must be defined in a file with `.yaml` extension.
-The `/path/to/packages` provided will be processed recursively to find all packages versions available.
+The `/path/to/packages` provided will be processed recursively to find all packages' versions available.

 There is an extra metadata file that you can add to your repository named [artifacthub-repo.yml](https://github.com/artifacthub/hub/blob/master/docs/metadata/artifacthub-repo.yml), which can be used to setup features like [Verified Publisher](#verified-publisher) or [Ownership claim](#ownership-claim).
 This file must be located at `/path/to/packages`.